 - Members of under-represented minority groups

-All accepted students are encouraged to apply for the program.
+For the class of 2019, the program will run from June 23 through July 17, 2015.
+All accepted students are encouraged to apply.
 If you don't meet the above criteria but would like to apply for other reasons, please indicate your reasons in writing on the application form.
 We will carefully evaluate all applications to the program.
 A number of scholarships are available to offset living expenses during the four-week session.
 The program itself is free.

 For more information, contact Lakia Q. Gray, M.P.A., director of recruitment and student development, in the Office of Admissions and Student Affairs, at (937) 775-2934 or firstname.lastname@example.org.